aansh-afk/cli-agent-benchmark/docs/cli-agent-benchmark-prompt.md

 - Handle all errors gracefully
 - Use ES6+ features appropriately
 - Total time limit: 45 minutes
+- When implementing researched solutions, cite sources in comments
+- Verify that documentation and examples are current (2023-2024)
+- Cross-reference multiple sources for critical implementations

 ## Expected Tool Usage
 Agents should demonstrate proficiency with: